 Fingerings and tips for smooth transitions:

-• Right hand: Start with your thumb (finger 1) on the E note, followed by your middle finger (finger 3) on the A note, and then your pinky (finger 5) on the C♯ note.
+- Right hand: Start with your thumb (finger 1) on the C♯ note, followed by your index finger (finger 2) on the E note, and then your pinky (finger 5) on the A note.
 Maintain a relaxed hand position and focus on fluid movements to achieve clarity and precision in your playing.

 Practice transitioning between the root position and the first inversion of the A major chord slowly at first, ensuring that each note sounds clear and distinct.
 Gradually increase your speed as you become more comfortable with the fingerings, aiming for smooth and seamless transitions between inversions.